This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Sleep without a pillow to help decrease pain.
 Instead, roll a small towel tightly and place it under your neck.

 - Go to physical therapy as directed.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.

-Follow up with your healthcare provider as directed:
+Follow up with your doctor as directed:

+You may be referred to an orthopedist or physical therapies.
 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 - Acute Neck Pain